AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * From global navigation: **[!UICONTROL Communities]** > **[!UICONTROL Sites]**

 The Communities Sites console displays any existing community sites.
-From this console, community sites may be created, edited, managed and deleted.
+From this console, community sites may be created, edited, managed, and deleted.

-To create a new community site, select the **Create** icon.
+To create a community site, select the **Create** icon.

-To access an existing community site, for the purpose of authoring, modifying, publishing, exporting, or adding a nested group, select the site's folder icon.
+To access an existing community site for authoring, modifying, publishing, exporting, or adding a nested group, select the site's folder icon.

 ## Site Creation {#site-creation}

 The site creation console provides a step-by-step approach to assemble features of the site based on a selected [community site template](/help/communities/sites.md) and settings.

 Every site created includes a login feature as site visitors are required to sign in before being able to post content, send messages, or participate in a group.
-Other included features are user profiles, messaging, notifications, site menu, search, theming, and branding.
+Other features included are user profiles, messaging, notifications, site menu, search, theming, and branding.

-The process is launched by selecting the `Create` button located at the top of the Communities Sites console.
+The process is launched by selecting the `Create` button at the top of the Communities Sites console.

 The creation process is a series of steps presented as panels containing a set of features to be configured (presented as sub-panels).
 It is possible to move forward to the **Next** step or **Back** to the previous step before committing the site in the final step.